-- 7. Gangs.
-Programs, research, or other initiatives primarily to address issues related to youth gang activity.
-This program area includes prevention and intervention efforts directed at reducing gang-related activities.
-9 (I) - 8.
-Graduated and Appropriate Sanctions.6 Programs to encourage courts to develop and implement a continuum of post-adjudication restraints that bridge the gap between traditional probation and confinement in a correctional setting.
+- 8. Graduated and Appropriate Sanctions.7 Programs to encourage courts to develop and implement a continuum of post-adjudication restraints that bridge the gap between traditional probation and confinement in a correctional setting.
 Services include expanded use of probation, mediation, restitution, community service, treatment, home detention, intensive supervision, electronic monitoring, translation services and similar programs, and secure, community-based treatment facilities linked to other support services such as health, mental health, education (remedial and special), job training and recreation.
 Programs to assist in design and use of evidenced-based risk assessment instruments to aid in application of appropriate sanctions.
-9 (L) - 9.
+9(L) - 9.
 Hate Crimes.
 Programs to prevent and reduce hate crimes committed by youth.
-9 (O) - 10.
+9(O) - 10.
 Job Training.
 Projects to enhance the employability of youth or prepare them for future employment.
 Such programs may include job readiness training, apprenticeships, and job referrals.
-9 (G) - 11.
+9(G) - 11.
 Learning and Other Disabilities.
 Programs concerning youth delinquency and disability including on-the-job training to assist community services, law enforcement and juvenile justice personnel to recognize and provide for learning and other disabled juveniles.
-9 (H) - 12.
+9(H) - 12.
 Mental Health Services.
 Programs providing mental health services for youth in custody in need of such services including, but are not limited to assessment, development of individualized treatment plans, and discharge plans.
-9 (S) - 13.
+9(S) - 13.
 Mentoring, Counseling and Training Programs.
 Programs to develop and sustain a oneto-one supportive relationship between a responsible adult age 18 or older (mentor) and an at-risk youth, youth who have offended or youth with a parent or legal guardian who is or was incarcerated (mentee) that takes place on a regular basis.
 These programs may support academic tutoring, vocational and technical training, and drug and violence prevention counseling.
-9 (G) - 14.
+9(G) - 14.
 Positive Youth Development.
 Programs that assist delinquent and at-risk youth in obtaining a sense of safety and structure, belonging and membership, self-worth and social contribution, independence and control over one's life, and closeness in interpersonal relationships.
-9 (K) - 15.
+9(K) - 15.
 Probation.
 Programs to expand use of probation officers particularly to permit nonviolent youth offenders including status offenders to remain with their families as an alternative to incarceration or institutionalization and to ensure youth meet terms of their probation.
-9 (F) - 16.
+9(F) - 16.
 Protecting Juvenile Rights.
 Projects to develop and implement activities focused on improving services for and protecting the rights of youth affected by the juvenile justice system, including hiring court-appointed defenders, providing training, coordination, and innovative strategies for indigent defense services.
-9 (R)
+9(R) - 17.
+School Programs.
+Education programs or supportive services in traditional public schools and detention/corrections education settings to encourage youth to remain in school or alternative learning programs, support transition to work and self-sufficiency, and enhance coordination between correctional programs and juveniles' local education programs to ensure the instruction they receive outside school is aligned with that provided in their schools and that any identified learning problems are communicated.
+9(E)

-6 A system of sanctions that escalates in intensity with each subsequent, more serious delinquent offense.
+7 A system of sanctions that escalates in intensity with each subsequent, more serious delinquent offense.

-- 17. School Programs.
-Education programs or supportive services in traditional public schools and in detention/corrections education settings to encourage youth to remain in school or alternative learning programs and to prevent truancy, suspension, and expulsion.
-School programs may include support for school resource officers and law-related education.
-9 (E) - 18.
-Substance and Alcohol Abuse.
+18. Substance and Alcohol Abuse.
 Programs, research, or other initiatives to address the use and abuse of illegal and other prescription and nonprescription drugs and the use and abuse of alcohol.
 Programs include control, prevention, and treatment.
-9 (J)
+9(J)

-In addition, in the Budget Detail section, list the amount of Formula Grant funds the state may expend for each of the following program areas.
-(Refer also to Appendix C.):
+In addition, in the Budget Detail section, list the amount of Formula Grants funds the state may expend for each of the following program areas.
+(Refer also to Appendix C):